drmatoi/minecraft/README.md

 * ## Change MC Versions [ Before and after 1.
 Server Setup]
 * You can use any Minecraft version before 1.17 ! ( Standart is Java 1.15.2)
+* This is because OpenJDK 17 is used here.
+Newer versions of OpenJDK can also be used to host newer versions of Minecraft.
 * Use other Minecraft Versions like PaperMC?
 Yes it works BUT it can impact the server performance!
 * How to change the Version?
 Easy!
 Look at
 * * ` wget -O server.jar https://launcher.mojang.com/v1/objects/bb2b6b1aefcd70dfd1892149ac3a215f6c636b07/server.jar `